Understanding Dual Dimmer Switches

 Common Problems and Expert Solutions

-- Lights Flickering or Buzzing: This is a frequent problem when using LED bulbs.
+Even the best dual dimmer switches for LED lights can encounter some challenges.
+Below are common issues that many users face and expert solutions to address them:- Lights Flickering or Buzzing: This is a frequent problem when using LED bulbs.
 Check the compatibility of your dimmer with the LED bulbs.
 Some older dimmers are designed for incandescent or regular bulbs, not LEDs.
 Consider upgrading to a smart dimmer or one rated for dimmable LEDs, like the maestro LED series.

 - Inconsistent Dimming Levels: When your lights aren’t dimming properly, it might be due to wattage issues.
 Ensure that the combined wattage of the bulbs changes hand-in-hand with the dimmer’s capacity.
 A single pole dimmer might not support multiple bulbs if the wattage is too high.